All Episodes

 He does the other thing.

-An eclectic blend?
+An eclectic blend.

-You are welcome, Sean Hannity.
+You are welcome, Sean Hannity, if you are listening.

-If you heard me say that, he would literally jump up and down and be thrilled because I always would make fun and he's like, you don't even know what I do.
+If you heard me say that, he would literally jump up and down and be thrilled because I always would make fun.

-And he he does an eclectic blend of mixed martial arts.
+He does an eclectic blend of mixed martial arts.

 Okay, Linda.